ABOUT ALFRED JAMES & CO SOLICITORS LLP

 Omowunmi qualified as a Solicitor of the Supreme Court of England and Wales in 2005.
 She attended The University of Buckingham.
 She has a wide range of Legal Professional experience in both the Public and Private Sectors having worked extensively with various local Authorities and thereafter private law practice.
 She currently covers Private Client work in Family, Probate, Debt Collection, P.I and General Civil Matters in our firm.

 Year Of Qualification: 2005

 Adebayo qualified as a solicitor in 2002.
 He obtained his master’s degree (LLM) from Kings College University in London (1989).
-Adebayo has gained experience in the following areas of law namely Prison, Criminal litigation, Civil litigation, Immigration, Employment, and Landlord and Tenant.
-Adebayo currently specializes in property law (Residential and Commercial) with his experience in the same spanning over 13 years.
-Adebayo has kept himself abreast in property law by attending several professional development courses.
+Adebayo has gained experience in the following areas of law namely Prison, Criminal litigation.
+Civil Litigation.
+Immigration, Employment and Landlord and Tenant.
+Adebayo currently specialises in property law (Residential and Commercial) with his experience in the same spanning over 13 years as well as Probate.
+Adebayo has kept himself abreast in Residential & Commercial Property as well as Probate law being the daily areas of his practice.
+He also keeps himself abreast of his other areas by attending several professional development courses.

 WHY CHOOSE US?